TurboSB/FOSSPod-static-wiki/README.md

 ## Editing Pages

-Pages are written using markdown and indexed in [episode-list.md](episode-list.md)
+Pages are written using markdown and auto indexed in [episode-list.md](episode-list.md)